NEMA connector: NEMA 5

 5-20R T-slot receptacle mounted with the hole for the ground pin at the top.
 The neutral connection is the wider T-shaped slot on the right.

 All NEMA 5 devices are three-wire grounding devices (hot–neutral–ground) rated for 125 V maximum, with the 5-15, 5-20 and 5-30 being grounded versions of the 1-15, 1-20 and 1-30, respectively.
 The addition is a 3/16 in diameter round or U-shaped ground pin, 1/8 in longer than the power blades (so the device is grounded before the power is connected) and located from them by 1/4 in edge-to-edge or 15/32 in center-to-center.

 Compared to the 5-15P plug, the 5-20P plug has the neutral blade rotated 90° and shifted so its inner edge is approximately 1/2 in from the hot blade.
 The 5-20R receptacle has a T-shaped neutral hole, to accept both 5-15P and 5-20P plugs.
-An acceptable alternative version of the 5-20R receptacle has a rectangular slot that will only accept 5-20P plugs.
+An acceptable alternative version of the 5-20R receptacle has a rectangular slot that will accept only 5-20P plugs.
 The 5-30 and 5-50 are physically larger, with 1 in between power pins; 5-30 also has an L-shaped neutral blade.
 These larger sizes are uncommon, as twist-locking plugs are generally used for high-current applications.

 The neutral blade on 5-15P plugs is not always wider than the line blade, since the ground pin enforces polarity.